Lab42-Team/kms/README.md

 ```

 **NOTES:**
-- KMS won't create the database for you, this has to be done manually before you can access it.
+- KMS won't create a new database for you, this has to be done manually before you can access it.
 - Check and edit the other files in the `config/` directory to customize your application as required.

 AUTHORS